the-rccg/fast_blog/about.md

 # About

-PhD Candidate researching the use of AI for fusion reactor simulations<br />
-at the Max-Planck-Institute for Plasma Physics and the Helmholtz graduate program.<br />
+PhD Candidate researching the use of AI for fusion reactor simulations at the Max-Planck-Institute for Plasma Physics and the Helmholtz graduate program.<br />
 MSc in Computational Physics at Heidelberg University.<br />
 BA in Physics from the University of Chicago, Class of 2015.<br />
 Worked in blockchain, derivatives trading, and credit markets.<br />